rafalmas/gript/README.md

 - **server:dist** : starts a server using the deployment directory (`target/dist`)
 - **mocks** : starts a server with mock services.
 Refer to the [Mock server](#mocks) section for guidelines.
 - **modernizr** : builds custom [Modernizr](http://modernizr.com) script and injects it into `index.html`
-- **config** : creates an Angular constants module with values from the file specified in `gulp.config.app.configFile`.
+- **config** : creates an optional Angular constants module with values from the file specified in `gulp.config.app.configFile`.
 The default is `app/config.json`.

 You can list all of the available tasks by running the command: